What to Plant in March: Helpful Guide Makes Planting Easy

 - Daylilies, chrysanthemums, hostas, daisies, and coreopsis are easy to divide and transplant when still semi-dormant.

-- Plant summer flowering annuals such as zinnias, salvia, marigolds, petunias, and nicotiana indoors under lights.
+- Sow seeds of summer-flowering annuals such as zinnias, salvia, marigolds, petunias, and nicotiana indoors under lights.

-- As soon as your garden soil is workable, direct sow nasturtium, sweet peas, (Lathyrus odoratus), poppies (Papaver spp.), rocket larkspur (Consolida ajacis), and mignonette (Reseda odorata).
+- As soon as your soil temperature is above 45° F, direct sow nasturtium, sweet peas (Lathyrus odoratus), poppies (Papaver spp.), rocket larkspur (Consolida ajacis), and mignonette (Reseda odorata).

 - Take cuttings from geraniums and root them in small pots indoors.

-Get a head start on summer-blooming bulbs and tubers by starting them indoors in a moist, soilless mix.
+Get a head start on summer-blooming bulbs and tubers by starting these bulbs indoors in a moist, soilless mix.

 - Pot up stored bulbs, such as hybrid tuberous begonias, dahlias, canna (Canna generalis), and calla lilies (Zantedeschia aethiopica).
 Set them in the light.